 Introduction Today, one of my Twitter followers sent me the following StackOverflow question, and, while answering it, I realized that it definitely deserves a post of its own.
 In this post, I will explain how you can encrypt and decrypt data with Hibernate.

-Introduction Today, I stumbled upon a StackOverflow answer that I gave some time ago and realized that it deserves a post of its own.
+Introduction In this article, I’m going to explain how the Hibernate JoinFormula annotation works and how you can use it to map the latest child of a parent entity.
 As previously explained, the @JoinFormula is a very awesome annotation which allows you to customize the way you join entities beyond JPA @JoinColumn capabilities.

 Introduction While doing my High-Performance Java Persistence training, I came to realize that it’s worth explaining how a relational database works, as otherwise, it is very difficult to grasp many transaction-related concepts like atomicity, durability, and checkpoints.
 In this post, I’m going to give a high-level explanation of how a relational database works internally while also hinting some database-specific implementation details.

 Introduction In this article, I’m going to show you how to run integration tests on PostgreSQL, MySQL, MariaDB 20 times faster using Docker and mapping the data folder on tmpfs.
 As previously explained, you can run database integration tests 20 times faster!
 The trick is to map the data directory in memory, and my previous article showed you what changes you need to do when you have a PostgreSQL or MySQL instance on your machine.
 In this post, I’m going to expand the original idea, and show you how you can achieve… Read More